B-210, General Policy

 the same EDG name,

-establish the EDG name as the PCH for both EDGs.
+establish the HOH as the PCH for both EDGs.

 Note: Ensure that the name, date of birth, sex and Social Security number (SSN) match exactly.

-• add, delete, or change a TANF protective payee or representative payee; or
+• adding, removing, or changing a TANF protective payee or representative payee; or

-• pending the TANF or SNAP application due to a missed appointment; or
+Note: Do not send a PCH record when pending the TANF or SNAP application due to a missed appointment.

 Related Policy